-- What shoes to wear in Thailand (why not to pack any shoes with laces)
+- What shoes to wear in Thailand?
+The 5 kinds of shoes to pack

 #2.
 Remember the climate: It’s hot here!
 Hot.
 You could quickly come to hate your favourite summer outfit when you realise it has polyester lining and the material is too thick for the tropics.
 Light cotton is the best fabric to pack for Thailand’s climate.
 Cotton shirts, dresses, shorts – all good.

 #3.
 What’s possible?
 Any given day of a Thai vacation might include hanging out by the pool, enjoying the beach, dining somewhere nice, renting a car & hiking a waterfall, visiting a magic garden or sailing the seas – there’s lots to do.
 Can your suitcase handle the activities you have in mind?
 Be sure to pack for every possibility.

 - The Koh Samui Guide: 177 pages of things to do, places to eat, day trips and more

 - What to wear in Thailand at night?
 How to pack for dressy or casual nights out